• Skip to primary navigation

 • 1 tbsp tote (salt, fine)

 • 65 g pata kua rewaina (melted butter).
-If you don't want to use butter, replace it with 4 tbsp noni ōriwa (olive oil).
+If you don't want to use butter, replace it with the same amount of noni ōriwa (olive oil).

 Instructions